GideonLeGrange/mikrotik-java/README.md

 ### Try with resources

-The API can also be used in a "try with resources" statement which will ensure that the connection is close
+The API can also be used in a "try with resources" statement which will ensure that the connection is closed:

 ```java
         try (ApiConnection con = ApiConnection.connect(SocketFactory.getDefault(), Config.HOST, ApiConnection.DEFAULT_PORT, 2000)) {